 For example - your client/customer/patient data needs to cross-link to your workflow/process data - which might need to also cross-link to your ERP to make sense in terms of the amazing value you could gain from multi-source analytics.

 You would never be able to do that with just a single vendor supplying analytics because they alone cannot ingest other data sources.

-4. Data portability is far more important than analytics
+4. Data portability is far more important